HL7/uv-dx-pq/input/pagecontent/use_cases.md

 **Step 1: Acquire previously used stability study data from the library**

-From the PQ data repository (or library), the sponsor pulls up the previously submitted Stability Bundle.
+From the pharmaceutical Quality data repository (or library), the sponsor pulls up the previously submitted Stability Bundle.

 **Step 2: Update**